DavidJKTofan/davidtofan.com/content/articles/ciso-guide-securing-ai-cloudflare/index.md

 ## Conclusion: Build the Future on a Secure Foundation

 Jumping into the AI revolution doesn't mean leaving security behind.
+As also attackers increasingly adopt AI, defending against these threats requires organizations to enhance observability, act in real time, and apply AI-driven defenses to match the speed and sophistication of adversaries.

-By building on a Zero Trust foundation and securing your AI stack – from inference to access, from APIs to browsers – Cloudflare enables CISOs to navigate risk, compliance, and cost.
+By building on a Zero Trust foundation and securing your AI stack – from inference to access, from APIs to browsers – Cloudflare enables CISOs and security teams to navigate risk, compliance, and cost.
 With a unified platform for both SASE and developer operations, you're not just adopting AI, you're doing it securely, by design.

 ---